Iasa-Global/btabok/pages/engagement_model/views.md

 # Why Views are important

-Views are the central way in which an architecture is describes to stakeholders.
+Views are the central way in which architecture is described to stakeholders.
 The stakeholders may be other architects or roles which have an interest in the architecture, for example, executives, product owners, developers or operations teams.
 The views which describe the architecture address the concerns of these stakeholders, since they describe how the architecture solves a particular problem.

-The views of the architecture provide a basis to describing the design of the architecture.
-The views are often collected in a set of architecture documents where designs are described and motivated.
+The views of the architecture provide a basis for describing the design of the architecture.
+The views are often collected in a set of architectural documents where designs are described and motivated.
 The availability of views provides a basis for sustaining and maintaining the architecture.